FullStackTypeScriptCourse/course_material/06_mongodb/MONGODB.md

   before data is inserted.
 Document databases are schema-less, meaning that data can be inserted without a pre-defined schema, making them more flexible and easier to change.
 - **Data normalization: ** In a relational database, data is often normalized to eliminate redundancy and improve performance.
-In a document database, denormalization is common, where data is duplicated or embedded within a document to improve query performance.
+In a document database, de-normalization is common, where data is duplicated or embedded within a document to improve query performance.

 Overall, the choice between a relational database and a document database depends on the specific requirements of your